camaraproject/WorkingGroups/Commonalities/documentation/Deliverables/Traffic-Influence-API-Proposal.md

 | Validated with operators? | YES / NO. <br> If YES, specify how many operators participated in the evaluation. <br><em>NOTE: It is not mandatory (though recommendable) to specify the name of the operators. </em> |

 **Guidelines on template submission**

+- Option A (default): the API proposal is out of scope of an existing API Sub Project
+  - Upload this template to API backlog, [in this directory](https://github.com/camaraproject/WorkingGroups/tree/main/APIBacklog/documentation/Contributions/API%20Proposals), using this filename: `APIproposal_<APIname>_<APIowner>.md`.
+The submission shall be done via PR, assigning at least with one reviewer.

+- Option B (shortcut): the API proposal is in scope of an existing API Sub Project
+  - Upload this template to the target Sub Project, using this filename: `APIproposal_<APIname>_<APIowner>.md`, assigning at least with one reviewer.